idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 # <a name="kudos"></a>First of all, kudos!

-Humane founderes were able to convince larger group of investors about their idea of new kind of a computing device in new form factor and a potentially new idea of interaction with it; hired great designers, hardware engineers and software developers; built a platform and services around it.
+Humane founders were able to convince larger group of investors about their idea of new kind of a computing device in new form factor and a potentially new idea of interaction with it; hired great designers, hardware engineers and software developers; built a platform and services around it.
 And, above all they shipped that consumer device!
 Kudos!

 An idea of this size could die at any step and not see light.
 Sure, it must have been a tough journey and they must have enjoyed building Ai Pin.
 Congratulations.